CWRU Film Society Science Fiction Marathon: History

-The event was first held on January 30, 1976 in Strosacker Auditorium at Case Western Reserve University.
+The event was first held on January 30, 1976 in the Charles J. Strosacker Auditorium at Case Western Reserve University.
 Subsequent years have seen the event repeat annually with different titles and a variety of new and old films to cater to a wide variety of audiences.

 In 2000, the Marathon celebrated its 25th anniversary.
 A local artist from Conneaut, Ohio by the name of KRASH so enjoyed attending the marathons that he created a mural with 24 sections.
 Each section was printed on a t-shirt and sold at the marathon.
 The complete mural was revealed for the 25th anniversary.

 A complete list of movies shown at each event can be found on the CWRU Film Society website.

 Marathon 46, which took place at the height of pandemic restrictions in 2021, was feature to several alternate solutions including a program to bring marathon into people's homes and a heavily modified process to admit attendees.
 Attendance ran up to its cap of 60 people and during the event, special announcements and changes included a memorial for Lyle Deavers, one of only six people who had attended every one of the marathons, built-in eating blocks for people to dine outdoors, the addition of posting a "where to stream" guide for home participants, and the announcement of an endowment that had been created for The CWRU Film Society, the parent group who hosts the annual event.

 Marathon 47 featured the return of 70mm to the theater for the first time in over 25 years with a presentation of Howard the Duck as well as live accompaniment for the silent film The Golem.

 A documentary is in progress that documents the spectacle and evolution of the event over its long history by Frank Tarasco.